skedgo/tripgo-api/docs/extensions.md

 1. Read the [terms of use of Lyft's API](https://developer.lyft.com/docs/lyft-developer-platform-terms-of-use) and make sure you comply with them in your app.
 2. Sign up to [Lyft's API](http://developer.lyft.com).
+3. Enter your `Lyft Client ID` and `Lyft Client Secret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. [Forward us](mailto:api@skedgo.com) your Lyft client ID and client secret.
-We'll then link those to your TripGo API key and Lyft results will start coming through the TripGo API for your API key.
+4. Lyft results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Uber 🌎